Measuring Star Formation Histories from Asymptotic Giant Branch Stars I: A Demonstration in M31: Star Formation Histories

 Figure \ref{fig:quench} shows the `quenching' time in each region.
-As a proxy for `quenching' we use the lookback time at which 90\% of the stellar mass formed in each region's cumulative SFH.
-Regions with larger values of $t_{90}$ stopped forming stars before regions with smaller values of $t_{90}$ .
+As a proxy for `quenching' we use $t_{90}$, the lookback time at which 90\% of the stellar mass formed in each region's cumulative SFH.
+The bulk of SF ceased earlier in regions with larger values of $t_{90}$ compared with regions with smaller values of $t_{90}$.

-In Figure \ref{fig:quench}, M32 and adjacent regions 4, 6, 7, and 11 show similar values of $t_{90}\sim1.6$~Gyr ago, which may suggest related stellar populations.
-Similarly, NGC~205 and adjacent regions 5, 8, and 17 all have similar values of $t_{90}\sim1.1$~Gyr ago.
-Regions 1 and 2, which contain the Eastern and Western shelves, respectively, have among the youngest stellar populations in the entire inner halo with $t_{90}\lesssim0.5$~Gyr ago.
-Finally, region 16, which is in the direction of the GSS is slightly younger, $t_{90}\lesssim0.8$~Gyr, than regions containing shelves.

-On aggregate, this map indicates that star formation shut down closer to the disk of M31 $\sim1$~Gyr prior to slightly more distant regions.
-However, the limitations of our spatial coverage, i.e., no extended and/or smooth stellar halo, make in challenging to interpret this result in a broader context.
-For example, the M31-M32 interaction scenario proposed by \cite{dsouza18} indicates that the youngest stars should be more centrally concentrated than older stars.
-However, they considered a much larger spatial area overall, and a more targeted comparison is needed to see if our data are truly in tension with this scenario.